YannickRe/azuredevops-buildagents/README.md

 ### Scale Set Agents
 Azure virtual machine scale set agents are a form of self-hosted agents that can be autoscaled to meet demands.
 This elasticity reduces the need to run dedicated agents all the time.

-### Pipeline runtime
-Generating the images takes a long time, so don't be surprised.
-A Windows Server 2019 image takes about 6 to 7h's to generate, a Ubuntu 20.04 image takes about 4h's.

 ### Chicken or the egg
 Generating the image through Packer takes longer than 1h (see previous bullet point), and thus can't be run on the free tier of the Microsoft Hosted Agents (limited to 1h runs).
 It can only be run on the paid tier of the Microsoft Hosted Agent, or it needs an existing self-hosted agent to run.